applidget/flowqueues/README.md

 - Concurrency setting for each task

 ##Basic usage
-A basic example with 2 different processes is included.
-This show that you don't have to enqueue and process the jobs in the same node.js process

-##Next steps (upcoming features)

-  - Handle different kinds of jobs: if you want to handle different kinds of jobs, the only option available is to create multiple workers.
-  - Timeout feature: possibility to *kill* a task if it takes too much time
-  - Web UI
-  - use node.js cluster module to be crash safe like Resque does

-##Target API

 **NB: THIS DOES NOT WORK YET AND IS ONLY A SPECIFICATION OF HOW FLOWQUEUES WILL BE USED IN THE FUTURE**

 First require `flowqueues` and `redis` and create a redisClient as you usually do: